themanyone/whisper_dictation/README.md

 According to a post by [sanchit-gandhi](https://github.com/sanchit-gandhi/whisper-jax/issues/7#issuecomment-1531124418), JAX using 90% of GPU RAM is probably unnecessary, but intended to prevent fragmentation.
 You can disable that with an environment variable, e.g. `XLA_PYTHON_CLIENT_PREALLOCATE=false ./whisper_dictation.py`.

-You can monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi) or by installing GreenWithEnvy (gwe) for Nvidia cards.
+You can monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing GreenWithEnvy (gwe) for Nvidia cards.

 ### Race conditions.

 The race conditions have been fixed by using queues.
 Text...will no longer appear out of order.
+Turns out spawning multiple, background threads for dictation was a bad idea.
+Apparently, each new `whisper-jax` instance had to be re-compiled each time.
+Dictation is many times faster with a single thread, runnnig in the foreground as intended.
+It now does audio recording in the background, which is handled very-smoothly usig Gstreamer-1.0.

 ### Issue tracker.